Mortgage Finance in America

 We don't provide mortgages to consumers, but we do help provide liquidity for the housing market.
 We provide the financing lenders need, so buyers have access to mortgages.
 That includes the popular 30-year, fixed-rate mortgage, which provides predictable, stable payments over the life of the loan.
 Without this option, homeownership would be unattainable for many.

 Our goal is to expand access to mortgage credit for today's creditworthy borrowers.
-And working together with our lenders and partners, we've been able to do just that – making mortgages more accessible and affordable while mitigating the risk.
+And together with our lenders and partners, we work to do just that – helping make mortgages more accessible and affordable while mitigating the risk.

 We are continuously working to improve the housing finance industry – from developing industry-leading tools and technology, to implementing new standards and solutions.
 We're focused on improving the mortgage process for both homebuyers and lenders – while mitigating risk.
 This is how we're moving the housing industry forward.

 We also provide financing for rental housing – an important segment of the housing market.
 This is a key component of Fannie Mae's mission and business.
 We are a leading provider of financing for affordable multifamily properties.
 And we are bringing specialized products and solutions to the market – such as our affordable, senior, student, and green multifamily housing financing programs.

-In 2020, we financed 792,000 units of multifamily housing across the country.
-More than 90% of these units were affordable to families earning at or below 120 percent of the area median income, providing financing for both affordable and workforce housing.
+In the first quarter of 2021, we financed 217,000 units of multifamily housing across the country.
+More than 90% of these units were affordable to families earning at or below 120% of the area median income, providing financing for both affordable and workforce housing.